Please send me information about this trip

 7:30 AM Walk to Ollantaytambo ruins, the last Inca stronghold when Emperor Manco defeated the Spanish in a famous battle in 1536.
 Leave excess luggage at the hotel to prepare for the train ride.
 Walk to station with overnight luggage and board morning train to Aguas Calientes.
 About 2 hours.
 Arrive Aguas Calientes where you deposit your carryon luggage in the hotel, have quick lunch, then board the shuttle bus for late afternoon visit to Machu Picchu.
 Just in time for the sunset.
 Return to village for the evening.
 Machu Picchu Open daily from 6 am - 5:30 pm.

 5 AM.
 Meet up with guide and take shuttle bus to Machu Picchu (carryon bags can be stored at the hotel) Enter for guided tour, about 3 hours, where you explore the structures, terraces and temples of the citadel.
-Followed by time to re-enter and explore on your own.
-By 12 Noon, take shuttle bus back to village for quick lunch then take train to Ollantaytambo village.
-Walk to your hotel.
-With the approaching phase of the new moon, the skies will be perfect for shooting images of celestial bodies.
+Return by shuttle bus to village for quick lunch then take train to Ollantaytambo village.
+Walk to your hotel where you have the chance to practice your skills in night photography and shooting images of celestial bodies.
 The hotel is in a rural setting with plenty of room to set up tripods if desired.

 Pickup from hotel for 1 hour drive to Pisac Market.
 Continue by car about 30 minutes to a Qechua village for Pachamanca meal with local family.
 Farmers build an "earth oven" with stones, plants and herbs, in which they cook chicken, portatoes, plantains and fava beans for a shared meal.
 Continue by van to Cusco.
 If time permits, there may be stops at Awana Kancha Llama farm and/or Cochahuasi Animal Rescue/Sanctuary.